 The table indicates the pressure for places increasing as the development yields additional pupils.
-The existing pressure has been managed through the school accepting a bulge year and other schools in the vicinity accepting additional pupils.
-We expect a yield of 365 places from the development of 1300 homes, we would want this new school to serve the development as a centre for the community.
+We expect a yield of 422 places from the development of 1500 homes, we would want this new school to serve the development as a centre for the community.